Arpit-Avasarmol/Sentiment-Analysis-Using-Bert/README.md

 **Dataset Creation and Preprocessing**

 Dataset Selection: Reviews were collected using the Google-Play-Scrapper library from HuggingFace.
-The focus was on productivity apps such as habit trackers, calendar apps, and to-do lists.
+The focus was on productivity apps such as habit trackers, calendar apps, and to-do lists.All the app list are included in app.csv
 App Selection: App-Annie website was utilized to select top-ranked third-party productivity apps from the Google Play Store.
 Dataset Preprocessing: Scraped data was converted into a structured format (review.csv).
 Irrelevant columns were removed, and rows with empty data were dropped.
 Ratings were mapped to sentiments: 1 and 2 as negative, 3 as neutral, and 4 and 5 as positive.
 Class imbalance was checked, and fortunately, the data was well balanced.